Grade-Level Retention Data, 2018-19

 Accountability Research home » Grade-Level Retention » Data Search: Year » Level

-The links below provide access to grade-level retention data for Grades K-12 by race/ethnicity, gender, economic status, program participation (bilingual, career and technical education, English as a second language, gifted and talented, special education, and Title I) and other student characteristics (at-risk, English language learner, immigrant, migrant, and overage).
+The links below provide access to grade-level retention data for Grades K-12 by race/ethnicity, gender, economic status, program participation (bilingual, career and technical education, English as a second language, gifted and talented, Section 504, special education, and Title I) and other student characteristics (at-risk, dyslexia, English learner, foster care, homeless, immigrant, migrant, military-connected, and overage).
 The Division of Research and Analysis masks some data to comply with federal regulations concerning student privacy, the Family Educational Rights and Privacy Act (FERPA).

-Select from the following to view or download a report for a statewide report or a single campus, district, or education service center (ESC) region:
+Select from the following to view or download a report for a statewide report or a single campus, district, or education service center (ESC) region.
+Please note, grade-level retention data searches were updated in December 2020 with corrected counts and rates for homeless students.

-The Excel (.xlsx) files below include grade-level retention data by race/ethnicity, gender, economic status, and other student groups (e.g., at-risk and English language learners) for all campuses, districts, or counties in the state.
-Each file includes three pages that can be accessed using the tabs at the bottom of the workbook.
+The Excel (.xlsx) files below include grade-level retention data by race/ethnicity, gender, economic status, and other student groups (e.g., at-risk and English learners) for all campuses, districts, or counties in the state.
+Each file includes three worksheets that can be accessed using the tabs at the bottom of the workbook.
 In addition to the dataset, each workbook also provides an overview of the data as well as a data dictionary that defines the variable names in the dataset.
-To download an Excel file, please click one of the following links:
+To download an Excel file, please click one of the following links.
+Please note, grade-level retention data downloads were updated in December 2020 with corrected counts and rates for homeless students.

 For questions or comments, please email the Division of Research and Analysis, or contact the division by phone at 512-475-3523.